exercism/csharp/exercises/concept/object-relational-mapping/.docs/instructions.md

 - `Database.EndTransaction()` commits the transaction to the database.
 It may throw an exception if it can't close the transaction or if `Database.BeginTransaction()` had not been called.
 - A call to`Database.Dispose()` will clean up the database if an exception is thrown during a transaction.
 This will change the state of the database to `Closed`.

+The state of the database can be accessed using `database.DbState`.

+The state of the database can be set to one of:

+- TransactionStarted
+- DataWritten
+- Invalid
+- Closed

 ## 1. Begin a transaction

 Implement `Orm.Begin()` to start a transaction on the database.
 If the database does not start with an internal state of `State.Closed` then it throws an `InvalidOperationException`.